powerline/powerline/docs/source/usage.rst

 distribution's documentation for details on how to compile and install packages.

-Vim version 7.3.661 or newer is recommended for performance reasons.
+Vim version 7.4 or newer is recommended for performance reasons, but Powerline is known to work on vim-7.0.112 (some segments may not work though as it was not actually tested).

 .. _usage-terminal-emulators: